nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter14_back_4_end_of_chapter_activities.md

 1.  **Scripture Exploration (5 minutes):**

 <!-- p466 -->
-- Read <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="6" data-verses="3-4" data-lang="en" data-version="NKJV">Romans 6:3-4</span> (*“Therefore we were buried with Him through baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, we also should walk in newness of life.”*).
+- Read <span class="x-scripture" data-book="ROM" data-chapter="6" data-lang="en" data-type="ref" data-verses="3-4" data-version="NKJV">Romans 6:3-4</span> (*“Therefore we were buried with Him through baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, we also should walk in newness of life.”*).

 <!-- p467 -->
 - Discuss: *“What do the elements of baptism-water, immersion, rising-symbolize for believers?”*